About Frank Buyanga - Pindula, Local Knowledge

 Seizure of Gold Coins By SARS

-In October 2020, the South African Revenue Service (SARS) seized The gold coins weighing over 565 kilogrammes.
+On 26 October 2020, the South African Revenue Service (SARS) seized gold coins weighing over 565 kilogrammes.
 Buyanga said the Kruger coins were worth R600 million or US$40 million at the time.

-Apart from the coins, SARS also seized personal jewellery, watches and cellphones when they raided the home of Buyanga's girlfriend Melinda Busi Dube.[8]
+Apart from the coins, SARS also seized personal jewellery, watches, and cellphones when they raided the home of Buyanga's girlfriend Melinda Busi Dube in Hyde Park .

+In a court application, Buyanga said the coins are part of trading stock for his African Medallion Group (AMG).
+He alleged that SARS refused to meet him and his lawyers to discuss the seizure of the Kruger coins.[8]

 New Articles on Pindula